GROWERS LOOKING OUT FOR GROWERS AND FARM WORKERS

 Serving Agriculture Since 1971

-In 1971, a small group of Japanese-American growers met near Fresno to discuss the mounting problems being faced by California agriculture.
+In 1971, a small group of Japanese-American growers met in Fowler, California to discuss the mounting problems being faced by California agriculture.
 It was a turbulent time.
 The newly formed United Farm Workers labor union was increasing pressure on farms throughout the San Joaquin Valley.
 Growers were struggling daily with picketing, boycotts and changes to the state labor law.
-The group talked about the need to unify growers and to establish a rapid-response support network to protect property and insure grower rights.
-Within months more growers joined the discussion, a meeting was held and an organization was formed, taking its name from the term for second-generation Japanese-American or “Nisei” farmers.
+The group talked about the need to unify growers and to establish a rapid-response support network to protect growers property and farm workers ability to work.
+Within months more growers joined the discussion; a meeting was held and an organization was formed, taking its name from the term for second-generation Japanese-American “Nisei.”